National Life Stories' Architects' Lives project documents the lives of British architects and those in associated professions.

 Whilst Erno Goldfinger is not represented in Architects' Lives himself, NLS, in partnership with the National Trust at Willow Road, has been able to add a series of life stories with people close to him.
 Extracts were published as a CD in 2004 by NLS and the National Trust entitled Passionate Rationalism: Recollections of Ernö Goldfinger.
 For more information please contact the curatorial team at email@example.com.

-Selected interviews from Architects' Lives are available for higher education users on the Sounds website.
+Many interviews from Architects' Lives are accessible via the British Library Sounds website in the Architecture collection.
 An up-to-date listing of all the interviews recorded for Architects' Lives can be found by searching the Sound & Moving Image Catalogue with the collection reference number C467.

 - Colin Amery

 - Alan Powers